Ask Me Anything: Simon Calder to answer your travel questions live

-Ask Me Anything: Simon Calder to answer your travel questions amid Easter holiday chaos
+Ask Me Anything: Simon Calder to answer your travel questions live ahead of Easter weekend

-The Independent’s travel expert is on hand to answer your queries after the UK’s aviation hubs went into meltdown this week
+The Independent’s travel expert is on hand to answer your queries as the Easter weekend kicks off

-It should have been a joyful week for the travel industry – the coinciding of the Easter holidays with the lifting of entry restrictions across many countries saw demand soar, with families excitedly set to jet off abroad for the first time in a long time.
+As the long Easter weekend gets underway, plenty of Brits will be heading off to enjoy an extended time off, with bank holidays falling on Good Friday and Easter Monday.

-Instead, the headlines have been dominated by “travel chaos”, as everyone from airports to airlines to ferry ports buckled under the strain of increased passenger numbers.
+However, whether venturing abroad or closer to home, travellers may find their journeys hindered by various obstacles.

-Our expert Simon Calder will be on hand to answer all your latest travel questions in an ‘Ask me anything’ event tomorrow, Friday 8 April, between 1-2pm.
+Our expert Simon Calder will be on hand to answer all your latest travel questions in an ‘Ask me anything’ event today, Good Friday, 15 April, between 1-2pm.
 He will be answering live in the comments section below.

 Register to submit your question in the comments box under this article.
 If you’re not already a member, click “sign up” in the comments section to leave your question.